-Wu and Yang obtain the following system of ordinary differential equations \begin{align} \frac{d\Phi}{d \xi} &= \psi\label{eq:20170625a}\\ \frac{d\psi}{d \xi} &= \psi + \Phi(\Phi^2-1)\label{eq:20170626a} \end{align} Here $\xi$ is given by $r = e^{\xi}$, with $r$ the distance to the origin.
-The right-hand side of \eqref{eq:20170625a}-\eqref{eq:20170626a} defines the vector field ($d\Phi/d\xi, d\psi/d\xi)$ in the $(\Phi, \psi)$ plane.
+Wu and Yang obtain the following system of ordinary differential equations \begin{align} \frac{d\Phi}{d \xi} &= \psi\label{eq:20170625a}\\ \frac{d\psi}{d \xi} &= \psi + \Phi(\Phi^2-1)\label{eq:20170626a} \end{align} Here \xi is given by r = e^{\xi}, with r the distance to the origin.
+The right-hand side of \eqref{eq:20170625a}-\eqref{eq:20170626a} defines the vector field (d\Phi/d\xi, d\psi/d\xi) in the (\Phi, \psi) plane.
 Its integral curves can be seen in the next figure

 The integral curves of the vector field defined by \eqref{eq:20170625a}-\eqref{eq:20170626a}.
 The stationary points are marked in red. |